 Citroën DS3 WRC

-First full-season WRC car with Citroën Junior Team, with debut at Rally Mexico and a stage win
+First full-season WRC with Citroën Junior World Rally Team - 11 stages win

 (2013)